-See Leadership and Service Management for more information on serious incidents, complaints and reporting obligations to regulatory authorities.
+See Governance and leadership for more information on serious incidents, complaints and reporting obligations to regulatory authorities.

 Family day care co-ordinator

 A family day care co-ordinator must have an approved diploma level education and care qualification or higher.
 A list of approved qualifications is published on the ACECQA website at www.acecqa.gov.au.